 Life’s a journey, as the cliché goes.
-Some of us remain on the same pathway our entire lives, while others reach a fork in the road and change course.
+Some of us remain on the same pathway our entire lives, while others reach a fork or tow in the road and change course.
 That was me.

-The first fork I encountered led me down a trail from regular conservatism (Baptist) to ultra-conservatism (a legalistic, Vineyard-like denomination).
+The first fork I encountered as an evangelical Christian led me down a trail from regular conservatism (Baptist) to ultra-conservatism (a legalistic, Vineyard-like denomination).
 In other words, from stoic to charismatic, with much stricter rules.
-After a couple of bewildering years in this church I extricated myself and returned sober to mainstream Christianity; only to realize that what I’d experienced in the cult was just evangelicalism on steroids.
-The problematic base doctrines were still the same: no women in leadership, complementarianism (the husband is the head of the family), “eternal conscious torment hell” for the unsaved, and the exclusion of LGBT Christians.
+After a couple of discombobulating years in this church I extricated myself and returned sober to mainstream Christianity; only to realize that what I’d experienced in that cult was merely evangelicalism on steroids.
+The problematic base doctrines were still the same: no women in leadership, male headship (the husband has the final say), “eternal conscious torment hell” for the unsaved, and the exclusion of LGBT Christians.

-A couple of years of church-hopping followed and we unwittingly landed in a conservative denomination that allows (and affirms) the ordaining of women as pastors.
-Scandalous. 😉 This was a second fork in the road for me, challenging my beliefs regarding gender roles, and we’ve now been attending this church for more than a decade.
-You might call me a left-leaning conservative, or simply a moderate.
-Labels don’t leave much room for nuance.
-But all that aside, what I want to talk about specifically is something I’ve observed through these experiences:
+A couple more years of church-hopping followed and my husband and I unwittingly landed in a conservative denomination that allows (and affirms!) the ordaining of women as pastors.
+Scandalous, I know. 😉 This was a second fork in the road for me, challenging and changing my beliefs regarding gender roles; and we’ve been attending this church for more than a decade now.

-Every denomination believes they are the only ones with the fullest truth, the fullest enlightenment.
+Every denomination (Catholic and Protestant alike) believes they are the only ones with the fullest truth, the fullest enlightenment.

 Continue reading The Vanity of Enlightenment